 The Danger of Not Following Equipment Safety Procedures

-The OSHA lockout standard in wide use today is important to protecting workers from stored hydraulic, pneumatic, electrical and physical energy when performing maintenance on machinery and building systems.
+The OSHA lockout/tagout (loto) standard in wide use today is important to protecting workers from stored hydraulic, pneumatic, electrical, and physical energy that has the potential to automatically startup or release when performing maintenance on machinery and building systems.
 Still, many workers are killed or severely injured every year in situations where following lockout procedures were not followed and would have prevented the accident.
-Your adoption of lockout/tagout procedures can, and should be reinforced with safety signs that remind people to follow them, placed near the point of possible interaction with hazards.
+Your adoption of lockout/tagout procedures can and should be reinforced with safety signs that remind people to follow them, placed near the point of possible interaction with hazards and marking safety centers where equipment may be stored in the workplace.

 How have safety signs evolved over the past 100 years?
 See our timeline of safety sign best practices.